 Ride through rolling vineyards, green woodlands, lush green pastures and peaceful villages.
 Appreciate exquisite gastronomy and world-class wines of the Champagne region.
 All this sounds fantastic.
-However, before you get to do any of that, you will need to first get there.
+However, before you get to do any of that, you will need to get there first.
 The best and the quickest gateway will be to catch an early channel-tunnel crossing (or ferry).

 By around midday, you’ll come off the motorway at Reims and pick up some lovely country roads.
 Both Épernay and Sézanne are convenient places to stop for a break or a short walkabout. Épernay’s majestic Champagne Avenue is considered as the epicentre of Champagne making.
 It is one kilometre long and has a total of one hundred kilometres of wine cellars.
 It’s not a bad place to kick off your holiday.